dfinity/ic-js/packages/utils/README.md

 - `params.request`: The request to perform.
 - `params.onLoad`: The callback to handle the response of the request.
 - `params.onError`: The callback to handle the error of the request.
-- `params.onCertifiedError`: The additional callback to handle the error of the update request.
+- `params.onUpdateError`: The additional callback to handle the error of the update request.
 - `params.strategy`: The strategy to use.
 Default is `query_and_update`.
 - `params.identity`: The identity to use for the request.
 - `params.resolution`: The resolution to use.
 Default is `race`.